gattil/2017-ACGT-Tutorials/_docs/pages/solutions_phyml_1.md

 <p><strong>1.
 Compare the trees obtained with and without tree-search.
 What do you observe and why?</strong></p>

-<p>The topology inferred without tree search presents a variation in the internal node attribution for the clades (DLangur, Colobus) and (Saki,Titi).</p>
+<p>The topology inferred without tree search presents a variation in the internal node attribution for the clades (Saki,Titi).</p>

 <table>
 <thead>